Navid200/xDrip/docs/Nightscout/FreeDNS_Util.md

 Only if you see a disconnect message, just close the window, open a new one and rerun the utility.
 Otherwise, please allow the script to continue to run until it completes even if you see errors on screen even in red.

-When the process completes, Nightscout will be running, and accessible through your Free DNS subdomain (hostname).
+When the process completes, Nightscout will be running, and accessible through your FreeDNS hostname.